Two sides of the same coin...

 2. Body being used as a pawn for entities?
 This category of dreams was brought to my attention by a reader in 2012.
 He actually recorded audio of himself addressing me and explaining this whole thing and then emailed me the audio file, because it was easier to do then trying to type it all up.
 I’d never even considered or had awareness of what he was describing until he outlined it, but once I heard him describe it I realized it could very well in fact be happening, and I too may have experienced this.
 But it was the idea of entities using our sleep state as their own personal playground.
 That would be the best way to summarize it.
 They lack a physical body and the means to do and experience certain things, so they’re using us and our sleep states to accomplish that.
 The guy who emailed me explaining his own possible experiences with this described a situation where he found himself with people he didn’t even know or recognize in his dream, but who seemed to definitely know each other, and as the dream wore on it became apparent that they were just using him and his sleep state in order to be able to meet up with each other.
 O.o He himself was irrelevant.
 Just a means to an end.
 Really fascinating.

 The reverse of this is something I’ve experienced on a very small handful of occasions, where I in turn seemed to be able to see a scene or experience a situation that me in this life would never be able to, so I know it wasn’t me, in any of my timelines.
 So I don’t know whose body I was looking through, and why/how it even happened.
 (It wasn’t anything negative.)
 In one of them, which happened maybe about five or more years ago (didn’t log it) it was an everyday sort of moment in time with a famous metal/hair band rocker, which could only have taken place circa 1987-1993.
 So it definitely wasn’t me since I would have been 12-18 at the time.
 Another one involved me at some sort of shindig party, which seemed to be very Hollywood, and a very famous female A list former Disney pop star was there.
 I seemed to be just another person moving along through the crowd.
-And I came across the pop star and witnessed her engaging in behavior that at that time wasn’t so much known to the public, but which eventually started coming out in those “blind gossip” Hollywood websites.
-When I later read those things I was like, Yeah, I saw that. :D These dreams were too strange to dismiss.
+And I came across the pop star and witnessed her engaging in behavior that at that time wasn’t so much known to the public, but which eventually started coming out in those “blind gossip” Hollywood websites. (and actually it’s stuff that’s still not necessarily really known by most of the public.)
+But when I later read those things in the media I was like, Yeah, I saw that. :D These dreams were too strange to dismiss.
 I don’t think they were just dreams, but, I also don’t understand what they were or how it worked.
-Or why I even experienced them in the first place since just prior to them happening I wasn’t thinking about the people involved, though I was obviously familiar with who they were.
+Or why I even experienced them in the first place, since A) the subject matter was so mundane and unimportant, and B) since just prior to them happening I wasn’t thinking about the people involved, though I was obviously familiar with who they were.

 3. Abduction happenings.
 The sleep and dream state can act as an entry point for abductions, as well as providing possible clues to abductions that have already taken place, and be an avenue for abduction-related mind control programming.
 By “abductions” I’m referring to the act of humans being taken by beings of various origins, be it human/military (known as MILABs) or “alien,” whatever the aliens actually are, for various purposes and agendas.
 The act of taking people isn’t limited to the physical body however..
 As discussed in “Chasing Phantoms” there are sources out there discussing the idea of “etheric abductions,” where one’s etheric body is removed from the physical and taken to another realm where it’s messed with, then put back.
 Let’s review all of these in more detail: